Judicial police: Types

 In some cases, the judicial police secure enforcement of non-criminal judicial decisions, such as providing physical security to judicial enforcement officers (ushers or bailiffs), but that is commonly the duty of normal police.
-It is common for criminal investigation duties, usually under the direction of a prosecutor's office, to be performed by the judicial police branch instead of a criminal investigation department within a standard police force, but it does not commonly participate in other forms of law enforcement, such as enforcement of traffic codes.
+It is common for criminal investigation duties, usually under the direction of a prosecutor's office or an examining magistrate, to be performed by the judicial police branch instead of a criminal investigation department within a standard police force, but it does not commonly participate in other forms of law enforcement, such as enforcement of traffic codes.

 Civil law judiciary police are, thus, in many ways similar to the institutes of sheriff or marshall in common law countries.

 By country

 France

 Judicial police are a functional type of police in France that is responsible for the investigation, prosecution, and punishment of criminal offenses.

+Brazil

+In Brazil, the duties of the judicial police are the responsibility of the Civil Police of the States and the Federal District and the Federal Police, in accordance with paragraphs 4 and 1 of article 144 of the Constitution.